Probation, parole an overlooked population of the criminal justice system

 The United States has one of the biggest incarcerated populations in the world – roughly 1.9 million – but the number of Americans on probation or parole is nearly twice that at 3.7 million.

-A new ‘Punishment Beyond Prisons’ report from the Prison Policy Initiative, shared with the Indiana Capital Chronicle, details probation and parole populations on a state level, with Indiana outpacing its peers and driving up the number of Hoosiers involved in the criminal legal system.
+A new “Punishment Beyond Prisons” report from the Prison Policy Initiative, a nonprofit think tank based in Massachusetts, details probation and parole populations on a state level, with Indiana outpacing its peers and driving up the number of Hoosiers involved in the criminal legal system.

 Roughly 49,000 Hoosiers are behind bars, with slightly more than half of those in state prisons at 25,000.
-Another 19,000, or 39%, are in local jails.
+An additional 19,000, or 39%, are in local jails.
 The rest are mostly in federal prison.

-But those numbers pale in comparison to the number of Hoosiers on probation: 96,000.
+But those numbers pale in comparison with the number of Hoosiers on probation: 96,000.
 An additional 5,500 Hoosiers are on parole, which is a form of supervised release after serving prison time.

 “In theory, probation and parole are important tools that can reduce the number of people in prison and jail, where conditions are often dangerous,” the report said.
 “However, community supervision too often sets people up to fail, with incredibly high stakes.”

-In comparison to other states, Indiana ranks 8th in the country in terms of mass punishment, which includes incarceration, parole and probation.
+In comparison with other states, Indiana ranks eighth in terms of mass punishment, which includes incarceration, parole and probation.
 For probation alone, the report ranked Indiana fifth in the nation.
-The state didn’t place in the top ten in terms of incarceration.
+The state didn’t place in the top 10 in terms of incarceration.

-Though the prison system and community supervision are typically viewed as different, the report argues that they aren’t because violating community supervision is often punished with incarceration.
+Though the prison system and community supervision are typically viewed as different, the report argues they aren’t, because violating community supervision is often punished with incarceration.

 According to the U.S. Department of Justice, nearly 44% of people who left parole or probation in 2021 nationally did so after completing their supervision terms.
 In Indiana, that number is 58%.

-The report’s authors say that alternative methods of punishment – like community service or drug treatment programs for low-level offenses like drug use – could be used rather than imprisonment.
+The report’s authors say alternative methods of punishment – such as community service or drug treatment programs for low-level offenses like drug use – could be used rather than imprisonment.

 In particular, authors bemoaned the reliance on fines and fees, which vary from state to state, saying that many people under community supervision needed social services instead.